scylladb/cpp-rs-driver/MAINTENANCE.md

 # Maintenance

-The following document includes information how to release cpp-rust-driver and other information / procedures useful for maintainers.
+The following document includes information how to release cpp-rs-driver and other information / procedures useful for maintainers.
 It is heavily inspired by https://github.com/scylladb/scylla-rust-driver/blob/v1.2.0/MAINTENANCE.md.

 ## Documentation

 TODO (no docs written yet)
-Note: Due to API compatibility, cpp-driver docs apply to cpp-rust-driver in general.
-Though, some discrepancies should be well-documented in cpp-rust-driver (some of them are already mentioned in `cassandra.h`).
+Note: Due to API compatibility, cpp-driver docs apply to cpp-rs-driver in general.
+Though, some discrepancies should be well-documented in cpp-rs-driver (some of them are already mentioned in `cassandra.h`).

 ## Version bump commit